dmliao/wanderer/docs/content/pages/06-plugins.md

     {
 		// base inputs
 		touchedFile, - fileInfo
-		baseFrameDir, - string
+        baseContentDir - string - path to the content directory baseFrameDir, - string
 		targetDirPath, - string
-		pageObject, - object - contains information for the content page such as the next / previous pages, as well as canonical URLs.
+		pageObject, - pageInfo - contains information for the content page such as the next / previous pages, as well as canonical URLs.

 		// generator functions
 		genPageStatics,